initia-labs/vip-scoring-tutorial/README.md

 Check the example contract.
 See [example](./example/1.integrate-with-contract/)

+> ❗Note❗ For integrate with contract, you should call `prepare_stage` function before scoring users.
+You can call this function only once for each stage.
+This function will initialize the stage and set the stage as active.
+See `fun prepare_stage_script()` function in [score_helper.move](./example/1.integrate-with-contract/sources/score_helper.move)

 #### 2. Update with script

 This method is useful when the scoring logic is complex and requires multiple transactions.
 In this case, you can update all scores at once by calling `update_score_script` function.